VoronDesign/Voron-2/mods/warriorofwire/bmg_direct_drive/README.md

 ## Why
 * Direct drive is easy to print with.
 * It looks sick.
-* Math shows that bowden tubes present a non-fixed length of filament depending on bend state. (pressure advance can never be perfect until it models ptfe deflection in real-time)
-* I couldn't get my bowden extruder to bridge worth a dang.
+* I couldn't get my bowden extruder to bridge well.
+Pressure advance only gets you so far.

 ## BOM
 * 3x m3x8 Socket head screws